Little Bad Girl

-"Little Bad Girl" is a single by French DJ David Guetta, featuring vocals from English recording artist Taio Cruz and American rapper Ludacris.
-It was released for digital download from 27 June 2011 by Virgin Records, serving as the second single from Guetta's latest studio album Nothing but the Beat.
+"Little Bad Girl" is a song by French DJ David Guetta, featuring vocals from English recording artist Taio Cruz and American rapper Ludacris.
+It was released for digital download from 27 June 2011 by Virgin Records, serving as the second single from Guetta's fifth studio album Nothing but the Beat.
 This song later appeared on Cruz's third album TY.O.

 All three artists co-wrote the song with Frédéric Riesterer and Giorgio Tuinfort, both of whom co-produced the song with Guetta as well as Black Raw.

 This is the first of two collaborations between Cruz and Guetta, as Cruz would later co-write Guetta's single "Without You" featuring Usher.
 This is also the first of two collaborations between Ludacris and Guetta, as the two would later collaborate on the 2012 song "Rest of My Life" also featuring Usher.
 This is also the second collaboration between Ludacris and Cruz, after Ludacris appeared on the US version of Cruz's single "Break Your Heart".